This section explains the basics of writing and

 Are There Special Revising and Editing Needs?

-a disagreement, the focus techniques
+an evaluation, the focus techniques

-with which you started in the "Introduction" to this
+with which you started in the Introduction to this

 chapter also can help you finish your paper:

 In an evaluation, this means being sure that everything fits the criteria